Nitinyadav237/NYtechno/README.md

-# nytechno
+# NYTechno
-this a react website
+This a React Website